 “Unfortunately though, almost every dealer in the country, oblivious of what the caravan looks like and how it has been cared for, works to the Glass’s Guide trade value combined with a percentage of the margin they wish to give away out of the new purchase.
 Sadly, this usually ends up with a fairly regular formula to create a part-exchange value, which can be gained essentially without establishing true/real condition and value.

-Got any hints and tips you’d like to pass on to fellow caravan owners regarding how to optimise your caravan’s value?
-Please add a comment below.
+Got any hints and tips you’d like to pass on to other caravanners on how to optimise your caravan’s re-sale value if trading in?
+Please feel free to add a comment below.